 In addition, from the team-management area (Volunteerism > Teams), a site manager can export the site's teams into a spreadsheet.
 That spreadsheet lists team IDs, team names, team leaders, team size (including reserved slots), and need/opportunity ID and title.
 It does not include information on volunteer hours.
 You can learn more about that in this article on managing your site's teams.

-Unlike a team, a single user group can be connected to any number of need responses.
-User groups are most commonly used for corporations and students groups (such as clubs or service-learning courses), but they can be used for any group of volunteers, including church groups, Scout troops, civic clubs, and more!
+User groups are most commonly used for corporations and student groups (such as clubs or service-learning courses), but they can be used for any group of volunteers, including church groups, Scout troops, civic clubs, and more!

 Each user group must be created by a site manager.
 If you have a list of your desired user groups in a spreadsheet, those can be imported into your platform, which can save you a bit of time.
 Learn more about creating user groups in this article on user groups.